belangeo/cecilia5/doc-en/source/src/configuration/midi-osc.rst

 .. _midiosc:

-It is possible to use a MIDI controller or an *Open Sound Control* device to have a finer control on sliders and knobs related to the different parameters in Cecilia5.
+It is possible to use a MIDI controller or an *Open Sound Control* device to have a finer control on sliders and knobs related to the different parameters in Cecilia.

 MIDI
 -------

-To use a MIDI controller, please connect it to your system before and be sure that it has been detected by your computer before launching Cecilia5.
-If you have multiple MIDI devices connected, use the preferences window to select the one you want to use with Cecilia5.
+To use a MIDI controller, please connect it to your system before and be sure that it has been detected by your computer before launching Cecilia.
+If you have multiple MIDI devices connected, use the preferences window to select the one you want to use with Cecilia (or the "all" option if you want to use many of them).

-If the option "Automatic Midi Bindings" is checked in the MIDI Preferences, cecilia5 will automatically make two connection between your device and the interface.
+If the option "Automatic Midi Bindings" is checked in the MIDI Preferences, Cecilia will automatically make two connections between your device and the interface.
 First, The controller 7 of the selected device will be assigned to the gain control (in decibels) of the output sound file (see the corresponding slider in the "Output" section).
 Second, the MIDI keyboard will be connected to the transposition slider of any sampler present in the "Input" section.